 Although the trope is used straight with battle armor infantry in the tabletop game, with the justification that the last point of armor represents the trooper inside, and at that point, even the weakest weapons in the game are powerful enough to invoke the Chunky Salsa Rule on a squishy human body.

-A notable example of this trope can be seen in the Sonic the Hedgehog series of games, where Sonic's health is dictated not by a health meter, but by having rings on hand.
+A notable example of this trope can be seen in the Sonic the Hedgehog series of games, where Sonic's health is dictated not by a health meter, but by having rings (assumed to have some sort of protective energy, but this being a classic game series the details aren't terribly important) on hand.
 When he is hit, all the rings go flying, disappearing after a few seconds if they're not picked up; another hit kills him.
 However—and this scenario comes up much more often than you might think—no matter how many times he is hit, as long as Sonic can keep recovering that one ring, he is safe.

-Deus Ex averts the trope; you can be damaged in the arms, head, legs, and chest.
-Enough head and chest damage kills you; arm damage affects accuracy and prevents you from using weapons or equipment that require both arms; and leg damage slows you.
-If both your legs are reduced to black, you have to crawl, although you are strangely in no danger of bleeding to death.
-(If you've taken enough damage to lose both legs, though, you're probably gonna be killed soon anyway.)
+Deus Ex averts the trope.
+You can be damaged in the arms, head, legs, and chest.
+Enough head and chest damage kills you, arm damage affects accuracy which prevents you from using weapons or equipment that require both arms, and leg damage slows you.
+If both of your legs are reduced to black, you have to crawl, although you are strangely in no danger of bleeding to death.
+If you've taken enough damage to lose both legs though, you're probably gonna be killed soon anyway.

-The lack of risk of bleeding to death could easily be explained with a bit of handwavium to which the player is exposed early on; JC Denton, like his brother Paul, is one of about three people possessing nano-augmentations, which would logically be engineered to keep the user alive to the extent possible.
-Since one of the installable augmentations is one that replenishes health, (at the cost of gradual consumption of the player's finite bioelectrical energy) this theory gains more weight.
+The lack of risk of bleeding to death could easily be explained with a bit of handwavium to which the player is exposed to early on.
+JC Denton, like his brother Paul, is one of about three people possessing nano-augmentations, which would logically be engineered to keep the user alive to the best extent possible.
+Since one of the installable augmentations is one that replenishes health (at the cost of gradual consumption of the player's finite bioelectrical energy), this theory gains more weight.
 It's not a huge stretch to assume that even the most basic level of augmentations is made to eject foreign bodies and seal wounds, even if bloodloss could only be catered for by a more specific augmentation.

-The implementation is not quite ... perfect, which (given enough efforts) can lead to such wonders as head, hopping around without rest of the body.
+The implementation is not quite ... perfect, which (given enough effort) can lead to such wonders as a head hopping around without the rest of the body.

 This is averted in the sequel and The Nameless Mod.
 Beating on unconscious bodies will kill them.
 A bug in the game engine for Deus Ex can kill bodies that have a door close on them.
-This can be annoying in the DXE mission in The Nameless Mod.
-You cannot kill anyone in the mission, and if you knock a guard out in a doorway, and the door closes on them, it kills them and causes you to fail the mission.
+This can be annoying in the DXE mission from The Nameless Mod.
+You cannot kill anyone in the mission, and if you knock a guard out in a doorway while the door closes on them, it kills them and causes you to fail the mission.

 One interesting side-effect of this trope is games in which you get EVEN STRONGER when your health is critical, either due to a Limit Break or some equipped item, learned ability, or innate character trait which unleashes an automatic power-up to compensate for critical HP loss.